Matthew Wild’s new production, Wagner’s The Flying Dutchman, is all set to make waves this August!

 The Cape Milner Hotel

 Have you ever enjoyed the most spectacular view of Table Mountain, from a poolside lounger?
 If not, here is your chance to do exactly that.
 Come and observe the most beautiful panoramic view of Table Mountain from a comfortable poolside lounger.
 If taking a dip in the pool is not your thing on this specific day, save those laps and order some battered fish or grilled steak to enjoy and soak in the great atmosphere of this venue.
 This is definitely for lovers of the sun.
-Just a minimum spend of R100 grants you access to lounge and swim as you wish.
+Just a minimum spend of R100 grants you access to the lounge and swim as you wish.

 Opening hours: Monday – Sunday: 12am – 12pm